 Once you have a good understanding of your toy and how it works for you, you can use that information along with your partner’s feedback to guide your next purchase.
 Think about what you both like and don’t like about the toy(s) you already own and try to find models that might better suit your needs.
 Branch out to different types of toys as well, because even if you decide on a vibrator, for example, there are so many subcategories to choose from.
 There’s a plethora of sex toys out there to explore and once you dip your toes in the water, you may find yourselves wanting to dive straight in.

-This article was sponsored by Vive.
+This article was sponsored.

-All writing and opinions are my own.
+As always, all writing and opinions are my own.